sm1lexops/terraform-beginner-bootcamp-2023/README.md

 **Terraform AWS Cloud Project Bootcamp**

-* This Terraform bootcamp provides you with all the necessary knowledge to begin implementing Terraform in your infrastructure and to develop the skills for using infrastructure as code.
+## This Terraform bootcamp equips you with the essential knowledge to start implementing Terraform in your infrastructure and to develop the skills for utilizing infrastructure as code.

 > Journal